Jill D’Alessandro, Director and Curator of the Avenir Institute of Textile Arts and Fashion

 Courtney Pierce, Curatorial Assistant

-Courtney Pierce is the Curatorial Assistant for the department of Textile Art and Fashion at the Denver Art Museum.
+Courtney Pierce is the Curatorial Assistant for the Avenir Institute of Textile Arts and Fashion at the Denver Art Museum.
 Before joining the department in October 2021, Pierce worked for many years as a clothing buyer and visual merchandiser for a fashion company based in Los Angeles, California.
 She obtained her bachelor’s degree in art history from the University of Colorado Denver, and her master’s degree in Art History from the University of Denver.
 Pierce has previously held internships in the Modern and Contemporary art department of the Denver Art Museum as well as with the Clyfford Still Museum in Denver, where she served as a research assistant.

 Stefania Van Dyke, Associate Director, Interpretive Engagement

 Stefania Van Dyke is the Associate Director, Interpretive Engagement at the Denver Art Museum.
 Most recently, she was interpretation lead for Claude Monet: The Truth of Nature, and for previous projects like Star Wars™ and the Power of Costume, Brilliant: Cartier in the 20th Century, and Wyeth: Andrew and Jamie in the Studio.
 Stefania is overseeing the reconceptualization of the Thread Studio, an exploratory space adjacent to the Textile Art and Fashion gallery.
 She has her bachelor's from Columbia University, master's in art history from the University of Chicago, and master's in education in museum education from Bank Street College of Education.